W

 Filling out your shot list template, then taking your shot list and lining the portions of a scene each shot covers begins the process of translating what you see in your head into the tangible medium of film and video.

 You want potential issues to come to light now so you can plan for them.
-This is especially true on an independent production where you'll be wearing multiple hats (managing the parking situation, for example.)
+This is especially true on an independent film production where you'll be wearing multiple hats (managing the parking situation, for example.)

 Wearing multiple hats equals an increased chance of missing something.